Scarabaeus1031/NEXAH/RESEARCH/FINDINGS/core_findings.md

 ---

-# 🔬 8.
+# 🔬 10.
 Control and Navigation

 ## Observation

-- transition probabilities can be biased
+- transitions can be biased
 - trajectories redirected
-- regime locking possible
+- regimes stabilized

 ## Result